 This can be found in the “acquisition” overview of analytics.
 There will be a “search console” dropdown menu and then a “landing pages” one.
 You’ll then be able to see a list of keywords and the amount they’re being used to enter each page of your website.

 Creating Pillar Content

-Now that you’ve got tracking down you need to complete one of the most crucial aspects to gain website traffic – creating something to be tracked!
+Now that you’ve got tracking down you need to complete one of the most crucial aspects to gaining website traffic – creating something to be tracked!